 You probably want to drive traffic to your website.
-It could be a blog, a business website, an e-commerce website, or all of them together.
-And you want to create a multi-URL QR Code to do the job.
+It could be a blog, a business You’ve got multiple website links and want to share them using a QR Code.

 A. What is a Multi URL QR Code